ellisonbg/py4science/book/whirlwind_tour.rst

 CDFLIB for statistical distributions and inverses, and much more.
-In addition to these FORTRAN wrappers, there are many packages in scipy written in C and plain-ol-python for solving all kinds of tasks in scientific computing, from reading Matlab files, to finding clusers in data, to multi-dimensional image processing.
+In addition to these FORTRAN wrappers, there are many packages in scipy written in C and plain-ol-python for solving all kinds of tasks in scientific computing, from reading Matlab files, to finding clusters in data, to multi-dimensional image processing.